 The GRE verbal Syllabus is divided into three parts:

-The reading comprehension questions consist of one to four or five paragraphs, and the passages are based on three different subject matter areas – humanities, natural science, and social science (Business).
+The reading comprehension questions consist of one to four or five paragraphs, and the passages are based on material found in books and periodicals, both academic and nonacademic, and drawn from:

 The section tests your ability to understand what you are reading.